How to Clean Your Balls Properly: Simple Hygiene Tips for Men

 This post contains affiliate links.
 As an Amazon associate, I earn from qualifying purchases.

-Last updated: 16th of December 2025
+Last updated: 26th of January 2026

 I’m 51 now, and this is the exact routine I’ve followed for years to stay clean, comfortable, and confident.
-It’s not about vanity or perfection: it’s about hygiene, skin health, and feeling good in your own body.
+It’s not about vanity or perfection, it’s about hygiene, skin health, and feeling good in your own body.

 Step 1: Trim or Shave to Reduce Sweat and Odor